SEECS Courses

 This is the next sequence of smartgrid course is an in-depth study of the ways in which information and communication technologies (ICT) are being deployed to modernize the electric energy infrastructure, i.e. "Smart Grid."
 In this course we will dene Smart Grid as the use of ICT (in combination with power electronics and policy) to make electricity cleaner, less costly, and more reliable.
 Prerequisite: EE 623.
 On demand.

 Communication between computers and networks uses protocols.
 This course introduces students to the OSI model and TCP/IP protocol stack.
 Functions of each layer in the network are explained and their security analyzed.
-Prerequisite: Consent of the instructor.
-On demand.
+SS.

 With the increasing number of cyber-attacks, intrusion detection systems become crucial tools for detecting anomalies and enhancing computers and networks security.
 This course exposes students to the existing intrusion detection techniques and algorithms, including signature-based and anomaly-based approaches.
-Prerequisite: Consent of the instructor.
-On demand.
+S.

 EE 750.
 Internet of Things and Security.
 3 Credits.